 Grow Your Medical Or Healthcare Business Online With WordPress

-Now, more than ever, medical providers must work harder and find smarter ways to stand apart from the crowd and find new clientele.
-Not only do you have to maintain a strong presence in the community you serve, you must also develop a strong digital presence.
-This includes having a website and learning how to better market your services online.
+Now, more than ever, businesses in the health and medical sector must work harder than ever to remain competitive.
+Not only do you have to become more involved in the community you serve, you must also maintain an active web presence.
+This includes having an effective website and learning how to better promote your business online.

-This means that your site not only has to look professional, your web pages have to be fast-loading, and your site layout has to be easy to navigate, but even more importantly, the needs of the website will change over time and many aspects will need to be updated frequently.
-This requires the implementation of a sound web and content management strategy.
+This means that your site not only has to look great, your web pages have to load fast, and your website layout has to be easy to navigate, but even more importantly, the needs of your website will change in time and sections will need to be updated frequently.
+This requires having a well-planned web and content management strategy.

-One other challenge that health-related businesses face with their websites, as other professions do for that matter, is that your site has only about 30 seconds or less to provide users with what they need or they will find what they are looking for elsewhere.
+Another challenge that health and medical services practitioners face with their websites (as most other professions do for that matter), is that your site has an average of thirty seconds to give users what they are looking for or they will go away.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”

-As well as facing many business and technology changes, there are also many online opportunities available for health practices that can evolve to meet online demands and can think progressively about improving their online business marketing skills.
+As well as facing significant business and technology changes, there are also loads of online opportunities available for medical or health-related practices that can adapt to meet the demands of the online economy and who can think strategically when it comes to improving their online marketing skills.

-For more information about the benefits and advantages of using the WordPress platform, go here:
+To learn more about the benefits and advantages of using the WordPress Content Management System, see the articles below:

-- Discover Why A Poorly Designed Website Can Lose You Business And What To Do About It
+- Learn Why A Poorly Designed Web Site Can Lose You Potential Buyers

-Let’s start by covering the basic information you need.
-In this section, we’ll look at how to improve your website and get better results.
-We show you what pages your site needs, what type of content works best, layout and navigation structure, etc.
+In this section we will show you how to improve your medical or health-related website and get better results online.
+We will look at what pages your website needs, what type of content works best for health-related websites, navigation structure, etc.

 Your Web Pages

-It’s essential to include a page that describes your services and products.
-Depending on which area of health or medical services you specialize in, this page could list services like:
+You need to include a page that lists your products or services.
+Depending on which area you specialize in, this page could include services such as:

-- Dental Services – e.g. cosmetic dentistry, children’s dentistry, bad breath treatment, restorations, implants, emergency dentistry, etc.
+- Dental Services – e.g. cosmetic dentistry, holistic dentistry, gum disease, veneers, crowns and bridges, braces, emergency dental, etc.

 - Cardiology – e.g. cardiac monitoring, coronary care